-What is color blindness?… Continue Reading »
+What is the Hawthorne effect?… Continue Reading »

 As a part of my Spring 2019 Independent Study I interviewed an experienced UX Designer to better understand what that position entails over time and on a day-to-day basis.
 This interview is paraphrased and does not include any identifying information as requested by the interviewee.… Continue Reading »

 A/B testing has long been a tactic for companies evaluating “two versions of a landing page, web page or mobile app feature” (Rawat).
 The most common A/B scenario involves changing aesthetic details like button size or graphics adjustments and deploying those changes among active users to test their effect.
 However, the ethical impropriety of major social networks exempt from the federal “common rule” have created a sinister perversion of the A/B test that is deeper, more deceptive, and reliant on implicit rather than informed consent.… Continue Reading »

 Computers are an essential part of our lives and are now being treated as social actors in a way similar to how we perceive other humans.
 The feeling of trust is not limited to humans anymore.
 It can be said that the core of human-computer interaction is the feeling of trust.
 The primary question here is how knowledge of human behavior can help us design better products.… Continue Reading »

 All designers should aim for an experience that removes as much friction as possible and creates a usable digital experience.
 However, it is rare to simply want to create something that just exists.
 It should be interactive, people should be motivated to use the product.

 To create such a product that aims to engage the user, designers often use surprising and different approaches in their designs.… Continue Reading »